Cinnazeyy/LangLibs/README.md

 1. Download latest build or build Lang Libs yourself and put it in your plugins folder.
 2. Set database credentials in the plugin's config.yml

-## Implementing Lang Libs in your Plugin
+## Implementing Lang Libs in your own Plugin

 ### 1. Maven